Tony Curtis

 He achieved his first major recognition as a dramatic actor in Sweet Smell of Success (1957) with co-star Burt Lancaster.
 The following year he was nominated for the Academy Award for Best Actor for The Defiant Ones (1958) alongside Sidney Poitier (who was also nominated in the same category).
 This was followed by the comedies Some Like It Hot and Operation Petticoat in 1959.
 In 1960, Curtis played a supporting role in the epic historical drama Spartacus.

 Curtis married six times and fathered six children.
-He is the father of the actresses Kelly Curtis and Jamie Lee Curtis with his first wife, the actress Janet Leigh, and the actresses Allegra Curtis and Alexandra Curtis with his second wife, the actress Christine Kaufmann.
+He is the father of the actresses Kelly Curtis and Jamie Lee Curtis with his first wife, actress Janet Leigh, and two children including actress Allegra Curtis with his second wife, actress Christine Kaufmann.
 He had two sons with his third wife, Leslie Allen, one of whom predeceased him.
 From 1998 until his death, he was married to Jill Vandenberg, a horse trainer.

 Biography from the Wikipedia article Tony Curtis.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.